A submarine has a large ballast tank, which is used to control its position and depth from the surface of the sea.

 The atmosphere is filled with air that exerts buoyant force on any object.

 A hot air balloon rises and floats due to the buoyant force (when the surrounding air is greater than its weight).
-It descends when the balloon weight is more than the buoyant force.
-It becomes stationary when the weight = buoyant force.
+It descends when the balloon's weight is higher than the buoyant force.
+It becomes stationary when the weight equals the buoyant force.

 The weight of the Hot-air balloon can be controlled by varying the quantity of hot air in the balloon.